Drakanwulf/LibMaps/README.md

-# LibMaps
+# MapTables
-A standalone library add-on to create and maintain Maps tables for the QuestMap2 project.
+A standalone support add-on to create and maintain Maps tables for the QuestMap2 project.